World's first CO2 storage service soon ready in Norway

 "Public support was and will be crucial to help such innovative projects to advance, especially as CCS costs are still higher than the costs of CO2 emissions in Europe," said Daniela Peta, public affairs director at the Global CCS Institute.

-The Norwegian government has financed 80 percent of the cost of Northern Lights, which has been kept confidential.
+The Norwegian government has financed 80 percent of the total cost of Northern Lights, a figure that has been kept confidential.

-The North Sea, with its depleted oil and gas fields and its vast network of pipelines, is an ideal region to bury unwanted greenhouse gases.

-Northern Lights is part of an ambitious 30-billion-kroner ($2.9 billion) scheme dubbed "Longship" -- after the Viking ships -- of which the state has provided 20 billion kroner.
+But Northern Lights is part of an ambitious 30-billion-kroner ($2.9 billion) scheme dubbed "Longship" -- after the Viking ships -- of which the state has provided 20 billion kroner.

+The North Sea, with its depleted oil and gas fields and its vast network of pipelines, is an ideal place to bury unwanted greenhouse gases.

-The plan initially included the creation of two CO2 capture sites in Norway.
+The Longship scheme initially included the creation of two CO2 capture sites in Norway.

-In addition, Northern Lights has also secured cross-border deals with Norwegian fertiliser manufacturer Yara and energy group Orsted to bury CO2 from an ammonia plant in the Netherlands and two biomass power stations in Denmark.
+It has signed with Norwegian fertiliser manufacturer Yara and energy group Orsted to bury CO2 from an ammonia plant in the Netherlands and two biomass power stations in Denmark.

-Some environmentalists worry the technology could provide an excuse to prolong the use of fossil fuels and divert funds needed for renewable energies.
+But it is not easy to sign deals when the EU's emissions trading system (ETS) remains an affordable option.

+"That means that you can emit and pay the ETS instead of trying to find a solution," laments Heijn.

 "Northern Lights is 'greenwashing'," said the head of Greenpeace Norway, Frode Pleym, noting that the project was run by oil companies.